RickStrahl/MarkdownMonster/README.md

 ## License
 Although we provide the source in the open, Markdown Monster is licensed software &copy; West Wind Technologies, 2016-2017.

 Markdown Monster can  be downloaded and evaluated for free, but a [reasonably priced license](http://store.west-wind.com/product/MARKDOWN_MONSTER) must be purchased for continued use.
-Licenses are **per user**, rather than per machine, so an individual user can use Markdown Monster on as many computers they wish with their license.
+Licenses are **per user**, rather than per machine, so an individual user can use Markdown Monster on as many computers they wish with their license. <a href="https://store.west-wind.com/product/markdown_monster_site">Organization licenses</a> are also available.

 Thanks for playing fair.

+#### Contribute - get a Free License
+Contributors that provide valuable feedback, help out with code or support Markdown Monster in a significant way are eligible for a free license.
+Contact [Rick for more info](http://west-wind.com/contact/).

 ## Warranty Disclaimer: No Warranty!
 IN NO EVENT SHALL THE AUTHOR, OR ANY OTHER PARTY WHO MAY MODIFY AND/OR REDISTRIBUTE